ampas/aces-docs/docs/transform-ids.md

 | `Util` | “Utility Transform” <br> For miscellaneous associated transforms that do not implement core ACES Transforms but may be helpful when testing and or constructing pipelines.
 Examples: Adjust_Exposure, Unity, etc. |
 </div>

-!!! note "Interchangeability of Input and ColorSpace Transforms"
+!!! note "Interchangeability of Input and Color Space Conversion Transforms"
-    In effect, all Input transforms are also ColorSpace transforms, but all ColorSpace transforms are not necessarily Input Transforms..
-Specifically, ColorSpace Transforms that convert from a camera manufacturer’s encoding space to ACES can be considered “Input” transforms.
-Technically speaking, an Input Transforms might at times include an extra step or steps that differs from the a “nominal” camera encoding transform.
-However, if they are identical, Input and ColorSpace tokens can be used interchangeably.
+    In effect, all Input transforms are also Color Space Conversion transforms, but all Color Space Conversion transforms are not necessarily Input Transforms.
+Specifically, CSC Transforms that convert from a camera manufacturer’s encoding space to ACES could also be labeled “Input” transforms.
+Technically speaking, however, an Input Transform typically might include an extra step or steps that differ slightly from a “nominal” camera encoding transform.

-    Similarly, ColorSpace transforms that convert from ACES to a camera manufacturer’s encoding space can also be considered “InverseInput” transforms.

-    If the content of Input and ColorSpace transforms is identical, it is not required to provide duplicate transforms with simply the filename and transformID different.
-A ColorSpace  transform only is sufficient.
+    When the CSC and Input transform are otherwise identical, the Input and CSC tokens can be used interchangeably, and the CSC token is preferred.
+It is not required to provide duplicate transforms where the filename and Transform ID are the only differences.
+Providing the CSC only is sufficient.

+!!! note
+    CSC transforms that convert from ACES to a camera manufacturer’s encoding space could be thought of as "inverse input transforms", though a token of InvInput is not defined.

 ### Namespace¶
 `Namespace` shall identify the creator of the transform.
-This is usually the name of a manufacturer, facility, or, in some instances, could be the name of an individual.
+This is usually the name of a manufacturer or facility but could also be the name of an individual.

 The namespace `Academy` is reserved for Academy-supplied transforms.